diogoneves07/bemtvjs/README.md

 Thanks for getting here, if you have any questions, suggestions or want to help the project in other ways, just get in touch, soon news and improvements will come!

-Don't forget to give the project your star up, as it encourages us to keep developing, take care see you soon!
+Don't forget to give the project your star up, as it encourages us to keep developing, see you soon!